 Ideally, you would be getting your vitamins and minerals from your balanced diet.
 For example, iron absorption from non-meat sources, such as green leafy vegetables, can be enhanced with food containing vitamin C consumed together.
 But if you are supplementing, you may want to know that zinc and iron compete for absorption, so it is advised to take them at different times of the day with meals.

-Vitamins A and C, and zinc can be used topically, directly on the scar, and some of the products below do contain those vitamins.
+Vitamins A and C (not at the same time), and zinc can be used topically, directly on the scar, and some of the products below do contain those vitamins.

 Avoid sun exposure – scars exposed to the sun may darken, and direct sunlight promotes the formation of hypertrophic scars.
 Ensure you always cover with sun-protective clothing (not all clothing protects you from UV light), a compression garment, sun cream or, as you will see below, creams and silicone gels that contain UV protection.

 Compression therapy is suitable for scars that are increased in size and height, that are in a location where they get irritated by clothing or rubbing, large scars, burn scars, graft and flaps, scars that itch or are painful.
 Compression therapy/garments can be started as soon as the wound closes.
 They must fit well and be checked regularly to make sure they are working.
 Garments that are too large or too small are ineffective and can cause damage.

 Companies specialising in compression garments in the UK are Jobskin, who also customise their products for children.
 And Juzo, who have a specific children’s range Juzo Julius.